 Shigeru Ban, a Tokyo-born, 56-year-old architect with offices in Tokyo, Paris and New York, is rare in the field of architecture.
 He designs elegant, innovative work for private clients, and uses the same inventive and resourceful design approach for his extensive humanitarian efforts.
-For twenty years Ban has traveled to sites of natural and man-made disasters around the world, to work with local citizens, volunteers and students, to design and construct simple, dignified, low-cost, recyclable shelters and community buildings for the disaster victims.
+For twenty years Ban has traveled to sites of natural and man-made disasters around the world, to work with local citizens, volunteers, and students, to design and construct simple, dignified, low-cost, recyclable shelters and community buildings for the disaster victims.

-Reached at his Paris office, Shigeru Ban said, “Receiving this prize is a great honor, and with it, I must be careful.
+At his Paris office, Shigeru Ban said, “Receiving this prize is a great honor, and with it, I must be careful.
 I must continue to listen to the people I work for, in my private residential commissions and in my disaster relief work.
 I see this prize as encouragement for me to keep doing what I am doing — not to change what I am doing, but to grow.“

 In all parts of his practice, Ban finds a wide variety of design solutions, often based around structure, materials, view, natural ventilation and light, and a drive to make comfortable places for the people who use them.
-From private residences and corporate headquarters, to museums, concert halls and other civic buildings, Ban is known for the originality, economy, and ingeniousness of his works, which do not rely on today’s common high-tech solutions.
+From private residences and corporate headquarters to museums, concert halls, and other civic buildings, Ban is known for the originality, economy, and ingeniousness of his works, which do not rely on today’s common high-tech solutions.

 The Swiss media company Tamedia asked Ban to create pleasant spaces for their employees.
 He responded by designing a seven-story headquarters with the main structural system entirely in timber.
 The wooden beams interlock, requiring no metal joints.

 For the Centre Pompidou-Metz, in France, Ban designed an airy, undulating latticework of wooden strips to form the roof, which covers the complex museum program underneath and creates an open and accessible public plaza.